 Melbourne is known as one of the world’s great street art capitals for its unique expressions of art displayed on approved outdoor locations throughout the city.

 Like a vinyl record in its sleeve cover, Cherry Bar is cosy on AC/DC Lane.
-Melbourne’s original rock bar has been operating for almost 15 years and is as loud as ever.
+Melbourne’s original rock bar has been operating for over 15 years and is as loud as ever.

 Possibly the most permanent pop-up bar around, the Section 8 container bar combines a beer garden without the pub and a bar out of a box!